 Employment Outlook and Career Information

-According to the U.S. Bureau of Labor Statistics (BLS), the number of opportunities for animal scientists is expected to increase by 13% from 2010 to 2020, about as fast as the average for all occupations.
-There were 2,120 animal scientists in the U.S. as of May 2012.
-The mean annual salary for professionals working for federal agencies in animal science was $101,550 as of the same month.
+A Master of Science in Animal Science program prepares specialists for research or post-secondary teaching positions with universities, federal agencies and private agricultural companies.
+According to the U.S. Bureau of Labor Statistics (BLS), the number of opportunities for animal scientists is expected to increase by 7% from 2018 to 2028, faster than the average for all occupations.
+There were 2,690 animal scientists in the U.S. as of May 2019.
+The mean annual salary for animal scientists was $68,570 as of the same month.

 Continuing Education Information